TL;DR

 With so many providers and policy options, the market can feel confusing.
 Working with an expert PMI broker like WeCovr can simplify the process, ensuring you get the right cover at a competitive price.

-Here are the key factors that determine the right policy and its cost:
+Here are the key factors that determine a strong fit for your needs and its cost:

 | Factor | How It Affects Your Policy and Premium |